dharmafly/noodle/_posts/2005-01-01-noodle-as-node-module.md

 Configuration is possible programmatically via `noodle.configure(obj)`.

-This accepts an object which is partly or fully representing the config optins.
+This accepts a conig object which can be partly or fully representing the config options.

 This object is applied over the existing config found in the `config.json`.

-Example to change just two settings:
+Example for change just two settings:

     var noodle = require('noodle');

+    // Do not display messages to the terminal and set
+    // the default document type to json

     noodle.configure({
       debug: false,
       defaultDocumentType: "json"